chrisjmccormick/hog_matlab/README.md

 * The HOG detector is compute intense, and this is *not* a highly-optimized implementation.
 * The primary value in this code, I think, is to use it to learn about the HOG detector.
   * The code is well documented, and Matlab syntax makes the operations fairly plain.
+  * It will be much easier to learn about the detector from this code, I think, than from the optimized OpenCV implementation, for example.

 **HOG Tutorial**